Timing Belts and Pulleys

 The Timing Belt and Pulley system is a pulley-based motion transmission system.
 Timing Belts and Pulleys transmit motion similarly to sprockets and chains.
 Both the Belt and the Pulley have teeth that interlock and engage with each other to drive motion.

-Timing Belts and Pulleys are lighter, more compact, and more efficient at transferring motion than chain and sprockets.
+Timing Belts and Pulleys are lighter, more compact, and more efficient at transferring motion than chains and sprockets.
 Belts do not stretch over time as much as chain, making re-tensioning less of an issue.
 In general, a timing belt and pulley system should last a full season, if properly installed.
-Follow through the rest of this section to learn more about proper installation and tensioning of the REV GT2 3mm Pitch Pulley and Belt system.
+Follow through the rest of this section to learn more about the proper installation and tensioning of the REV GT2 3mm Pitch Pulley and Belt system.